SuvadeepMukherjee/Backend-Interview-Notes/express/middleware.md

 const myMiddleware = (req, res, next) => {

-  res.send("middleware for specific route");
+  console.log("middleware for specific route");

 };

-//Use middleware globally for all users
+//Use middleware globally for all users on "/example" route

 app.use("/example", myMiddleware);